poshlovesdata/PrivateUniversitiesAnalysis/README.md

 ## Article

-To read a more detailed documentation and processes involved in this project, check it out on [Medium](#https://medium.com/@poshlovesdata/from-web-scraping-to-data-dashboard-analyzing-private-universities-data-50db7493a181)
+To read a more detailed documentation and processes involved in this project, check it out on Medium : https://medium.com/@poshlovesdata/from-web-scraping-to-data-dashboard-analyzing-private-universities-data-50db7493a181

 ## Dataset